 During the Scan

-The patient is positioned on the MRI table with the affected forearm placed in a special extremity coil.
+The patient is placed on the MRI table with the affected forearm placed in an extremity coil.

 After the Scan